 Goals of the GMHF Health and Housing Initiative:

-In support of better health outcomes and stable homes for Minnesota’s more vulnerable residents, GMHF is convening health and housing leaders to foster effective health and housing partnerships and better coordinate investments.
+In support of better health outcomes and stable homes for Minnesota’s more vulnerable residents, GMHF is engaging health and housing leaders to foster effective health and housing partnerships and better coordinate investments.

-Activities of the new Minnesota Health & Housing initiative will include:
+Activities of the new Minnesota Health & Housing initiative include:

 - Establishment of a Community of Practice: Engagement of state-wide leaders in the health and housing fields in periodic sharing of knowledge and best practices to identify opportunities for cross sector collaboration on projects, programs, and systems change.